MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

      :::image type="content" source="media/wrap-canvas-app/wrap-3.png" alt-text="Add tags.":::

-## Sign your mobile app package
+## (Optional) Sign your mobile app package manually
-If you have not code signed your mobile app during wrap process in **Step 2**, you can do so manually after the mobile app package is build.
+If you do not want to aumomatically sign your mobile app package during wrap process in **Step 2**, you can do so manually after the mobile app package is build.
 [Code signing](overview.md#code-signing) process is different for Android and iOS devices.

 - [Code signing for iOS](code-sign-ios.md)
 - [Code signing for Android](code-sign-android.md)